pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2023-lightweight/index.md

 ---
-title: Lightweight Privacy-Preserving Proximity Discovery for Remotely-Controlled Drones
+title: 'Lightweight Privacy-Preserving Proximity Discovery for Remotely-Controlled Drones'

 # Authors
 # A YAML list of author names